Impact & Financial Transparency

 Much of our programming was made possible through volunteer leadership, coordinated partnerships, and in-kind support as we continue building sustainable funding.

 Our Mission in Action.
-Hit play to see a glimpse of what The Broody Hen accomplished this past year with the partnership of our local High School and their Transition 2 Special-Needs Adults.
+Hit play and make sure your volume is on to see a glimpse of what The Broody Hen accomplished this past year with the partnership of our local High School and their Transition 2 Special-Needs Adults.

 Net Position: $5,658 retained for continued mission growth